-We have signed various Merchant Agreements which entitle the lenders to our customer receipts.
-We accounted for the Merchant Agreements as loans under ASC 860 because while we provided rights to current and future receipts, we still had control over the receipts.
-Certain of these loans are guaranteed by an officer of the Company.
-The following table shows our Merchant Agreements as of December 31, 2018.
+We have accounted for the Merchant Agreements as loans under ASC 860 because while we provided rights to current and future receipts, we still had control over the receipts.
+The difference between the Purchase Amount and the Purchase Price is imputed interest that is recorded as interest expense when paid each day.